NEET Biology — Chapter 19

 The Practice Zone

-Test your understanding of Excretory Products and their Elimination with focused sectional tests and a full-length NEET-style mock.
-Each question has a 90-second timer — matching real NEET exam pacing.
+Test your understanding of Excretory Products and their Elimination with focused sectional tests and a full-length NEET-style module test.
+Each chapter now runs 5 practice tests of 25 questions each, and every question has a 90-second timer — matching real NEET exam pacing.

 Session Tests